Eighty20/covid-19-analysis/README.md

 ## About full_dataset_for_modelling.csv

-This csv was updated on 5 June at 4pm

 It merges the following datasets for each country into one file:

   1)  Covid-19 tests, cases, and deaths data from https://github.com/owid/covid-19-data/tree/master/public/data